Netatalk/netatalk/doc/manual/Upgrading.md

 | start tracker      | -                | 4.1.0     | Tracker/Localsearch is controlled with 'spotlight'       |
 | zeroconf name      | server name      | 4.2.0     | now applies to Classic Mac OS clients too                |

+### afpstats breaking changes

+The **afpstats** tool was introduced as a replacement for the historical **macusers** script in Netatalk 3.0.
+In its original shape, the tool communicated with *afpd* over D-Bus, but as of Netatalk 4.5 it has been rewritten to use a standard Unix socket for simplicity and portability.

+If you upgrade from a previous version, you may need to manually delete the *netatalk-dbus.conf* file which is usually stored in */usr/share/dbus-1/system.d*.

 ## Upgrading from Netatalk 2

 There are three major changes between Netatalk 2 and Netatalk 4: